 - Commuters: For the same reason that these are good for students, these are good for the ever-transient.
 Plus, you can easily swap between devices with multipoint connectivity to aid productivity.

 Bose’s inclusions hearken back to simpler days when the Herbie: Fully Loaded soundtrack was cemented in my Sony CD player.
 The provided zipper carrying case borrows its appearance from unsightly CD carrying cases of the late ‘90s and early ‘00s—but does the trick quite nicely.
-Inside the case is a 3.5mm cable (1.2 meters long), a micro-USB charging cable, and the On-Ear Wireless headphones.
+Inside the case is a 3.5mm cable (1.2m), a micro-USB charging cable, and the On-Ear Wireless headphones.
 Oh, and the headphones come with a one-year limited warranty, wherein Bose will “repair or replace… any defective parts within a reasonable period of time and free of charge.”

 Build & Design